 While the most common factor associated with tinnitus is noise overexposure, there are other associated factors including:

 - Ear and sinus infections

 - TMJ disorders

 Tinnitus can also be influenced by poor sleep, dietary factors and mental health.

 If tinnitus is suspected, an otolaryngologist (also known as an ear, nose, and throat doctor, or an ENT) may order the following tests to further evaluate the auditory system:

 - Audiology/audiometry to gauge hearing loss

-- Specialized audiology testing which recreates and matches the exact audio of the tinnitus, masks the noise or discovers the volume at which external sound becomes painful
+- Specialized audiology testing which recreates and matches the perceived volume and pitch of tinnitus, masks the noise or discovers the volume at which external sound becomes painful

 - Imaging if necessary, including CT, MRI, or angiography